TheMoirs/BTM/replit.md

 - **Teams Management**: Add individually or bulk import via Excel.
 Inline editing and "Edit All" mode.
 Division changes restricted if team has matches.
 Division filtering.
 - **Matches Management & Reporting**: View, edit, track matches.
 PDF reports grouped by stage.
 "Edit All" mode with keyboard navigation for score entry.
 - **Results Summary & Reports**: View team statistics and match results.
 Detailed table filterable by stage.
 Summary dialog always shows all stages grouped by Stage → Division.
 PDF reports include tournament name and timestamp.
+- **Standalone Leaderboard with Match Results**: Share leaderboard link shows team standings with toggle button to display match results.
+Matches grouped by division, sorted by status (completed first, then in-progress, then scheduled) with latest matches by date at top.
+Displays team names, game scores, status, stage, and date for each match.
 - **Three-Tier Security System**: Comprehensive access control with Master Admin, Admin tokens, and View tokens.
     - **Master Admin**: Password-based authentication using `MASTER_ADMIN_PASSWORD` environment variable.
         - Full control over ALL tournaments (view, edit, delete any tournament)